Dhjartvar/aws-lambda-framework/README.md

 # AWS Lambda Framework

-A framework for simplifying writing AWS Lambda functions in typescript featuring IoC with services for input validation, sending slack notifications, and using AWS services
+A framework for simplifying writing AWS Lambda functions in typescript featuring IoC with services for input validation, sending slack notifications, connecting to databases, and using AWS services

 # Installation